 The GDPR applies to the processing of personal data in the context of organizations established in the EU, which includes NYU’s EU Global Sites.
 The GDPR also applies to the processing of data by organizations outside the EU, where those activities are related to offering of goods or services to individuals in the EU, or monitoring of behavior of individuals that takes place in the EU.
 For example, this may include processing of data by NYU in the context of recruiting prospective students who are located in the EU or offering services to alumni who are located in the EU.

 Any department or school that collects, uses, or otherwise processes personal information about people while they are in the EU may be impacted by the GDPR.
 Please consult NYU’s GDPR Data Protection Officer to discuss how GDPR may affect your operations.

-If individuals in the EU (including students, alumni, and employees) wish to exercise their rights under GDPR please download the NYU Data Request Form (PDF), fill it out, and send it to GDPR Data Request.
+If individuals in the EU (including students, alumni, and employees) wish to exercise their rights under GDPR please download the NYU Data Request Form (Google Doc), fill it out, and send it to GDPR Data Request.